Egg-03/FerrumX/README.md

 # Supported Operating Systems
 FerrumX has been tested to work exclusively on <strong>Windows 8.1, Windows 10 and Windows 11</strong> devices.
-For Windows 7 and Vista support, see: [FerrumL](https://github.com/Egg-03/FerrumL) [not actively developed anymore]
+For Windows 7 and Vista support, see: [FerrumL](https://github.com/Egg-03/FerrumL)

 # Download
 Maven: